seqan/seqan/manual/source/Tutorial/Metafunctions.rst

 Type Metafunctions
 ------------------

-The metafunction :dox:`ContainerConcept#Value Value` is a type metafunction, i.e. it is used to determine a type.
+The metafunction :dox:`ContainerConcept#Value` is a type metafunction, i.e. it is used to determine a type.
 Type metafunctions have the form:

 ``typename TypeMetaFunc<T1, T2, ..., TN>::Type``